gilesbowkett/welder/README.md

 ## Usage

-Mega primitive right now.
-Define `gold-tiles` in `core.clj` and start it up in the REPL.
+Start it up in the REPL.
+If you have "a," "b," and "c" as your gold tiles, `(def gold-tiles ["a" "b" "c"])`.
+You get the idea.
 Get your best options by doing something like `(take 20 lengthwise)`.

 Best strategy I've found for W.E.L.D.E.R. is to make mega-high-scoring words with as many gold/diamond/etc tiles as possible, so this gives you the longest